Apply to the PA program

-If you are interested in admission to the physician assistant program at WMU, you must submit an application to the Central Application Service for Physician Assistants (CASPA) and complete the WMU Department of Physician Assistant supplemental application.
+To apply for admission to the physician assistant program at WMU, you must submit an application to the Central Application Service for Physician Assistants (CASPA) and pay a $50 supplemental application fee to the WMU PA department.

 The admission process is highly competitive.
 Select candidates are interviewed, and admitted students are chosen from those interviews.
 Recently admitted students have a GPA well above the minimum and have documented hours above the minimum of 1,000.
 Competitive applicants will have superior oral and written communications skill and have an understanding and commitment to the physician assistant role and mission.

-- An undergraduate degree, earned prior to the fall start date of the WMU PA program curriculum.
+A bachelor's degree, earned before the fall start date of the WMU PA program.

 A minimum of 1,000 hours of health care experience, which must include direct patient contact.
 Shadowing experiences do not count toward this requirement.
 Volunteer hours may be considered at half of the total amount if direct patient care is evident.

 A minimum GPA of 3.0 in the most recent 60 credit hours.

-- Six required prerequisite courses equivalent to WMU course options, completed prior to Dec.
-31, with a grade of C or above.
+Six required prerequisite courses, completed before Dec.
+31, with a grade of C or better.